 France annexed the Rhineland from 1795 to 1814, and it became part of the Kingdom of Bavaria in 1818.
+In 1870 it joined forces with Prussia, eight years before Julius was born.

-Rammelsbach had a thriving limestone industry in the 1800s, alongside the traditional farming.
+Rammelsbach had about 800 people when Julius lived there.
+Students attended either a Catholic or an Evangelical school.
+There was a thriving limestone industry, alongside traditional farming.
 The town became an industrial village after 1886, when large-scale quarrying of basalt began.
 The population tripled during the 1800s.
 Hard work characterized village life for both men and women.
-Was Philip a farmer?
-A quarryman?
-Why did Julius leave in 1899?